zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

     field.laplace(bc)

-For convenience, this typical situation can be described with the special boundary condition `natural`, e.g., calling the Laplace operator using :code:`field.laplace("natural")` is identical to the example above.
+For convenience, this typical situation can be described with the special boundary condition `auto_periodic_neumann`, e.g., calling the Laplace operator using :code:`field.laplace("auto_periodic_neumann")` is identical to the example above.
-Alternatively, this condition can be called `auto_periodic_neumann` to stress that this chooses between periodic and Neumann boundary conditions automatically.
 Similarly, the special condition `auto_periodic_dirichlet` enforces periodic boundary conditions or Dirichlet boundary condition (vanishing value), depending on the periodicity of the underlying grid.

 In summary, we have the following options for boundary conditions on a field :math:`c`